1938 FIFA World Cup qualification: Final round

-Austria qualified, but was later incorporated by Germany during the Anschluss.
+Austria qualified, but in March 1938 the country was annexed by Nazi Germany during the Anschluss, and ceased to exist.
 FIFA offered the place to England (winner of the 1937–38 British Home Championship), who had opted not to enter the competition, but they declined the offer; FIFA decided not to allow anyone else to qualify, leaving the World Cup one team short.